Application Management

 glue.GlueWindows.RegisterAppWindow(myWindow, myWindow, myWindowAppName,

-// Specify application options.
+// Specify app options.

 builder => builder